 Start the day with a boat ride that takes you to this special trail, from which you can photograph the highlands, the flora and the animal species that live there.
 All the resources of photomacrography will be explored.
 The return to the hotel can be along the Figueira (fig tree) trail, where you can take a look at the tree’s spectacular roots, or you can go by boat.

 Put together your own edition of the best images from the program, to be presented in our auditorium during the closing talk.
-A selection of the best images produced by the group will be published in the photographer's blog on the National Geographic Brasil website.

 Take advantage of the rest of the morning to enjoy the comfort of your bungalow or venture into the forest, in perfect harmony with nature, to take your last few pictures of the Cristalino.
 Departure is at 10:00 am, when we will head off to the Alta Floresta airport.